orionrobots/esp8266_video_series/micropython_ws2801/readme.md

 These were used in getting Micropython linked with a WS2801 light strip, and then for the attempt in driving servo motors from WS2801 LED strips.

+See the youtube video for a full explaination: https://www.youtube.com/watch?v=U06c4os9Yuk&feature=youtu.be

 The diagram shows an LPD8806, but the WS2801 and 8806 appear to be equivalent parts.

 ![Led Strip Servo Motor Attempt](led-strip-servo-motor-attempt_bb.png)